Business line of credit vs. credit card: How to decide

 If you’re trying to decide which option is best for your organization, here are a few things to consider:

 • Are you interested in earning rewards?
 Business credit cards often offer cash back or travel rewards, allowing you to earn as you spend.
-Some also have introductory bonus offers that help you get the most out of your spending and support business growth from day one of opening your account.
+Some also have introductory bonus offers that can help you get the most out of your spending and support business growth from day one of opening your account.

 Key takeaways